schireson/pytest-mock-resources/README.md

         """
     )
 ```

-You can choose to test this module without using the `redshift fixture` provided with `pytest_mock_resources`.
-To do so, you will need to use `patch_psycopg2_connect` decorator.
-This allows the connection returned by `psycopg2.connect` to support a custom cursor that can support `COPY` and `UNLOAD` statements.
+To test this, you will need to use `patch_psycopg2_connect` decorator.

+This allows the cursors stemming from a `psycopg2` connection to support `COPY` and `UNLOAD` statements.

 ```python
 #test/test_app